Sunday, October 20, 2013

 A roof rolled over its edges alluding to the look of a thatch-roofed cottage

-Stylized knee-braces alluding to post and beam carpentry
+Stylized knee-braces alluding to post-and-beam carpentry

 Mixing allusions for effect: Tudor boards, exposed beams, dimpled stucco